cg20241b/final-project-jabs-game/README.md

 1. **Crafting**

 Beggars can't be choosers.
 Players need to utilize whatever they find to survive.
+Craft something for your defense or to kill the horde.
+Keep surviving until you can't.

 2. **Limited Resource**